alimulgias/FaasSim/README.md

     java -Xms6144m -Xmx8192m FaasSim 64 0.5 0.6 cocoa 2 1 5

 We need to pass the VM arguments to allocate the required amount of memory.
-The values are high as by default COCOA collects large number of samples (10<sup>7</sup>) and stores different traces corresponding to these samples in the memory to make the simulation faster.
+The values are high as by default FaasSim collects large number of samples (10<sup>7</sup>) and stores different traces corresponding to these samples in the memory to make the simulation faster.

 The arguments for the simulator are: **numberOfFunctions arrivalRate zipfShape expectedHitRate numberOfCpus iterationStartIndex iterationEndIndex**